ssobt/VariPath/README.md

 ## Usage

-Identify and plot pathways associated with each perturbation
+Identify and plot pathway shifts associated with each perturbation

 ``` r
 .libPaths("/VariPath_package_destination_folder/") ## add location of package to searchable library paths